ci-fuzz/web-app-fuzzing-template-project/README.md

-# Web App fuzzing
+# Web Fuzzing

-This is a document on how to use the Web App fuzzer without using the CI Fuzz local installation
+This is a document on how to use the Web fuzzer without using the CI Fuzz local installation, using only the CI Fuzz server

 ## Prerequisites